 ALSO READGovt lens on Alibaba's UC Browser for sending user data abroad Google, Facebook, WhatsApp need to respect law of the land: Prasad Mswipe raises Rs 200 cr from Ratan Tata-backed investor and others Health and wellness startup CureFit raises $25 mn in fresh funding Ola to raise $2 billion in fresh funding from Tencent, SoftBank

+UC Browser, a mobile browser app designed by China-based UCWeb -- backed by Alibaba group, is reportedly taken down from the Google Play Store.
+The browser had almost 500 million downloads across the globe with over 420 million users.
 The browser is quite popular in India with a user base of almost 100 million.
 The delisting of app has seen no response from UCWeb or Google and, therefore, is reported to be a temporary delisting.

 This is not the first time UC Browser has been alleged for misleading activity.
 In a news report in Business Standard on August 22 citing sources reports that UC Browser sends user and device identifiers such as IMSI (international mobile subscriber identity) and IMEI (international mobile equipment identity) numbers and location data to a remote server based in China.

 I work for UC Browser,I got mail today morning it said that UC Browser was temporarily removed from play store for 30 days because it used "Misleading" and "Unhealthy" methods of promotion to increase installs— Mike Ross (@SKz_14) November 14, 2017